mohit2978/AWS-notes/010.ec2/notes.md

 after xlarge we have2Xlarge,3Xlarge and so on!! in free tier we use t2.micro!!

+>t2.micro is free for 1 year after that it will be billable!

 >we want to scale up !! then we change the instance type!to t2.micro to t2.small!!